An automated door – every chicken keeper’s dream!

 You can rest in bed and not have to worry about getting up at the crack of dawn to let the girls out.
 You can go away for the evening, knowing they will be safely locked in while you are away.

 In addition to a stress-free life, you know your coop is predator-proof, too.

 What’s not to like?

-Automatic chicken coop doors have been around for a couple of years now, so we thought we would take a look at them and see what options there are for you and your hens.
+Automatic chicken coop doors have been around for a couple of years now, so we thought we would look at them and see what options there are for you and your hens.

-We are not going to review every product available, but, we will give you a general overview of what’s available, problems you may encounter and helpful tips and hints from our experience using them.
+We are not going to review every product available.
+Still, we will give you a general overview of what’s available, problems you may encounter, and helpful tips and hints from our experience using them.

 So here we go – everything you ever wanted to know about chicken doors and never thought to ask.

 Automatic Chicken Coop Door Review – Which Is the Best Automatic Chicken Coop Door?